teyuu/auth-todos-react-native/README.md

 # Todos App

-A modern, secure, and scalable mobile application built with **React Native**, **TypeScript**, **Expo**, **Firebase Authentication**, and **Firestore**.
-This project demonstrates my expertise in mobile development, type-safe coding, and integrating backend services.
-It features a complete authentication flow (login, signup, logout) and a fully functional todo list with create, read, update, and delete (CRUD)
+I developed a modern, secure, and scalable mobile application using React Native, TypeScript, Expo, Firebase Authentication, and Firestore.
+This app showcases my skills in mobile development, type-safe coding, and integrating backend services.
+I implemented a complete authentication flow—including login, signup, and logout—alongside a fully functional todo list with create, read, update, and delete (CRUD) capabilities.

 ## Features